PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Verifying annotations

-We hired another set of 5 writing experts from Upwork with an hourly rate of \$25-40/hour to verify 12,524 examples rejected by MTurkers, \ie, at an average cost of approximately \$0.26 per example.
+We hired another set of 5 writing experts from Upwork (Upwork verifiers) with an hourly rate of \$25-40/hour to verify 12,524 examples rejected by MTurk verifiers, \ie, at an average cost of approximately \$0.26 per example.
 See a sample assignment given to an Upwork expert in \cite{upwork_verification_samples}.

 We rely on IAA to decide whether to accept or reject an example.
-Specifically, we use the \emph{same question types} as shown to MTurkers in the previous step and see whether these annotators agree with the first-round annotators to keep this example or MTurkers to reject it.
+Specifically, we use the \emph{same question types} as shown to MTurk verifiers in the previous step and see whether these Upwork verifiers agree with the Upwork annotators to keep this example or with MTurk verifiers to reject it.
 We find that the agreement between the first- and third-round annotators are 5,829 (out of 7,546) paraphrases and 3,370 (out of 4,978) Yes/No answers in total and thus the total high-quality queries and Yes/No answers we achieve are 28,325 and 13,413, respectively.